gravitational/teleport/README.md

 ## Contributing

-Join us at `teleport-dev@googlegroups.com` or create issues right here on Github.
+The best way to contribute is to create issues right here on Github.
+You can also reach the Gravitational team through their [website](http://gravitational.com/)

 ### Building